imgntn/prettymuni/README.md

 - [] scale vehicle groups down as you zoom in so the fit the streets.
 - [] custom, thematic loader.
 - [] offline detection
-- [] add gulp deploy task for copying a /public folder into docs to cleanup that naming mess and detach github pushes from production
+- [] add gulp deploy task for copying a /public folder into /docs to cleanup that naming mess and detach github pages pushes from production
 - [] favorite routes
 - [] favorite colors
 - [] manifest to install as home screen app
 - [] animate route paths
 - [] pre filter routes with no vehicles out of route selector
+- [] vehicle location transitions could be projected along the vehicle paths.

 # bugs
 - [x] when a new vehicle is added or removed from a route, the route is being shuffled. fixed by passing second parameter to .data() to keep track